Ranger Creek Ranch

 Q: What gun should I use?

 A: One you are familiar with.
 Large caliber, scoped rifles are commonly used.
-It is really an issue of shot placement, your guide will talk about this when you arrive.
+It is really an issue of shot placement, the staff will talk about this when you arrive.
 If you are from an area where night hunting is not allowed it is highly recommended to practice shooting at night before you arrive.

 Q: What are the guides responsibilities:

-A: On the Regular Hog hunt the guides will bait for you prior to your arrival, meet you on the day of arrival to go over safety and orientation.
+A: On the Regular Hog hunt the staff will bait for you prior to your arrival, meet you on the day of arrival to go over safety and orientation.
 They will meet with you around 11 am each day to rebait with you and help determine the best place for the next set up.
 This is determined on how the hunt went the day/night before.
 They will spend about an hour or two a day with you and may show you more property to make sure you are ready for your next hunt.
 On the Free Hog Hunt, someone will show you the property lines the day of arrival.
 Prebaiting on the Free Hog Hunt is available for $100 for a party of 4.
-The Regular Hog hunt is available May-August if more services are needed.

 Q: How do I get my hog to the cleaning facility?

-A: You may put it in the back of your truck or ATV or rent a game carrier that can be place in a receiver hitch for $25.
-This will help eliminate a mess in your truck.
+A: You may put it in the back of your truck or ATV or use our game carrier that can be place in a receiver hitch.
+This will help eliminate a mess in your truck and we offer this game carrier to help our clients.

 Q: What vehicle should I bring?